Wednesday, May 14, 2025

 Is that a direct quote?
 No. Is it an accurate depiction of the prolifigate use of qualifiers used in everything I've read on the subject?
 Yes.

 Agressive cuts to waste, fraud, abuse and simple overspending might, maybe, possibly, probably, lead people to think, make people believe--these are the words and phrases used around the idea that Trump's spending goals could, in someone's opinion, lead to entitlement cuts.
 The most often-cited reason is they can't see any other way, which could mean they lack imagination, intelligence, political will, or they could be right.
-But there is no true data, just scare tactics wrapped in CYA qualifiers used to incite terror in the most vulnerable among us and those who care for them.
+But there are no true data, just scare tactics wrapped in CYA qualifiers used to incite terror in the most vulnerable among us and those who care for them.

 I have some words for what Democrats and their media partners are doing here: shamful, discraceful, cold blooded, political, evil.